Adoption Case Records

 Adoption Case Records must be stored in secure conditions, for example all hard copy document/records should always be kept in locked cabinets.
 Electronic case records should be password protected.

 In cases where an Adoption Order is made, children's Adoption Case Records will be retained for a minimum of 100 years after the Adoption Order is made.
 The Team Manager will first ensure that the Adoption Case Record is complete, and especially contains the 'Later Life' letters and Post-Adoption Contact Agreements.
+The 'Later Life' letter, Life Story Work and evidence that this has been shared with the adoptive parents and child if appropriate, within 10 working days following the Celebration Hearing.

 Where an Adoption Order is not made, an adoption agency must keep the child's case record and the prospective adopter's case record for such period as it considers appropriate.